ioBroker/ioBroker.js-controller/docs/en/admin/adapter.md

 Under the ***FROM GITHUB*** tab, simply select the desired adapter in the pull-down menu and the latest preliminary version will be installed.

-If you select the ***ANY*** tab, you can enter any file path or URL (e.g. a URL to an external adapter developer) in the field and install the corresponding adapter.
+If you select the ***ANY*** tab, any file path or URL (e.g. a URL to an external adapter developer) can be entered in the field and the corresponding adapter installed.

 ** 6.)
 Switch on expert mode **